-- a) the mineral resource will not be sterilised; and

-- b) the minerals operation will not have an unacceptable adverse effect on the development proposals.
+- a) the mineral resource will not be sterilised; and - b) the minerals operation will not have an unacceptable adverse effect on the development proposals.

-- 4.139 Buffer zones are defined in accordance with Planning Policy Wales, Edition 910, November 2016 December 2018 (paragraph 14.4.1 5.14.44 onwards) and Minerals Technical Advice Note 1 Aggregates (paragraphs 70 and 71).
+- 4.139 Buffer zones are defined in accordance with Planning Policy Wales, Edition 9, November 2016 (paragraph 14.4.1) and Minerals Technical Advice Note 1 Aggregates (paragraphs 70 and 71).
 The primary aim of the buffer zone is to protect the permitted or proposed mineral working from new sensitive uses such as residential developments or educational or health facilities, by establishing a separation distance between these potentially conflicting land uses.
 Buffer zones around active and inactive mineral extraction sites are shown on the proposals map for:

 - Carew (Limestone, 200 metres)

 - Pantgwyn (Sand and gravel, 100 metres)

 - Penberry (Igneous, 200 metres)

 - Rhyndaston (Igneous, 200 metres)

 - Syke (Igneous, 200 metres)

 - Trefigin (Sand and gravel, 100 metres)